ncovercash/homebridge-hydroponic/README.md

 Originally, I tried using the various existing Tuya platform plugins, however, I found them to be unresponsive with the Home app and generally incompatible with my device.
 Additionally, I did not wish to use any that used Tuya's web API, as I intended to firewall this device from the internet.
 Therefore, I built my own.

-This does not necessarily need to be a platform, however, I engineered it with this architecture in mind for extensibiliyy.
+This does not necessarily need to be a platform, however, I engineered it with this architecture in mind for extensibility.

 ## Installation
 Install this plugin using `npm i -g homebridge-hydroponic`.